zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 Science is empirical in principle.

-Just with these principles it seems this is a scientific explanation: "John is male, John takes birth control, John doesn't get pregnant a scientific explanation for birth control helps one not get pregnant"
+Just with these principles it seems this is a scientific explanation: "John is male, John takes birth control, John doesn't get pregnant a scientific explanation for birth control helps one not get pregnant".

+This model of scientific explanation also does not rule out spurious causal relations.

 Inductive and deductive.
 There would then be fields lacking universal laws.